- Safe And Reliable Mississippi Car Shipping Services By A-1 Auto Transport

 You may purchase a tentative tag from your dealership when you buy a used or new vehicle from them.
 These tags are only good for 7 working days.

 Purchased vehicles from private individuals

-    You will be responsible for registering the car if it was purchased from an

-    individual.
-Your vehicle needs to be registered within 7 working days after your

-    purchase, and within 9 working days, if it was bought from another county.
+You will be responsible for registering the car if it was purchased from an individual.
+Your vehicle needs to be registered within 7 working days after your purchase in Mississippi, and within 9 working days, if it was bought from another county.

 Go to your nearest local tax collection's office with:

 - A valid ID card issued by the state;

 - The transfer title of the vehicle;